Man arrested for allegedly raping woman in 2016

 BATON ROUGE- Police have arrested a 37-year-old man who allegedly raped a family member in 2016.

-According to police records, the victim says it happened in Wright's vehicle while his son was in the front seat.
+According to police records, Junior Wright is accused of raping a woman in his vehicle while his son was in the front seat.
 The victim told police the three were on their way to a football game.

 Police reported that Wright stated he did not know the directions to the stadium.
 The victim says on the way they stopped by gas station to get gas when Wright opened the back door of the car and told the victim to kiss him which the victim responded no.